 “It was daunting at first because I had no idea about cars, but it only took a few months before I felt confident and could help people with car related customer service enquiries,” he added.

-AFL SportsReady partnered with Burson earlier this year and currently have 10 trainees working in their stores nationally.
-Given the success of the first intake, a second recruitment drive has commenced with a further 13 people given the opportunity to enter the workforce through the traineeship program.
+AFL SportsReady partnered with Burson to have trainees working in their stores nationally.
+Given the success of the first intake, a second recruitment drive has commenced with more people given the opportunity to enter the workforce through the traineeship program.
 Both Burson and AFL SportsReady will continue to offer traineeship opportunities in the future with multiple planned intakes per year.

 “I live in Horsham which is a rural town so there aren’t too many great job opportunities out here so something like this is pretty amazing because you get to work in the store, learn new skills, get hands on experience, get a nationally recognised qualification in the form of a Certificate III Automotive Sales – Parts Interpreter whilst also earning an income.